ripredshadowshadow-collab/CpsRacer/README.md

         /* Basic body styling */
         body {
             font-family: 'Inter', 'sans-serif';
-            /* Ensure the body doesn't scroll when using fixed video */
-            overflow: hidden;
-            /* Remove default gray background */
+            /* NOTE: Removed overflow: hidden; to allow the content to exceed the viewport height if needed */
             background-color: transparent;
             /* Flex layout to center the content */
             display: flex;